opsmop/opsmop/docs/source/language.rst

 If you had written your own *Types*, or wanted to pull in any python library at all, you could also import them here.

-All *Policy* files must contain a 'main()' function which returns either a *Policy* object or a list of *Policy* objects.
-This main function does not need to be surrounded in the usual 'if __name__' pattern commonly found in Python files, because you should not be calling this function - the opsmop CLI (see :ref:`local`) and corresponding API will be calling it for you.
+OpsMop policies are made excutable by adding a "__main__" clause that invokes the opsmop CLI code, turning a policy file into an executable program.
 Here is a very basic Policy definition:

 .. code-block:: python